-Building height in metres is calculated based on 4.25m for the - a Additional height allowance may be applicable in some circumstances where development incentives for community benefit are applied (refer to 7.16.1 Development Incentives for Community Benefit). - ground and first floor and 3.5m for each storey above.
+- Additional height allowance may be applicable in some circumstances where development incentives for community benefit are applied (refer to 7.16.1 Development Incentives for Community BenefitDevelopment Incentives for Community Benefit). - b Building height in metres is calculated based on 4.25m for the ground and first floor and 3.5m for each storey above.